 FROM THE EDITOR

-(President, 5G Broadcast Collective)
+(Editor, 5G Broadcast Collective)

 Have news to share with the community?
 Reach out to us, and we'll feature it in our next newsletter.